 - Accommodations and Cost: In Green Mountain National Forest, which encompasses the bulk of the Long Trail, no-cost dispersed camping (primitive sites) is permitted at least 100 feet from a marked trail and 200 feet from surface water sources.
 Busier organized campgrounds, such as those at Hapgood Pond Recreation Area ($10 per site, per night), typically cost between $5 and $20 per site, per night, depending on season.
 Less-frequented campgrounds may be free, especially during the off-season (if they’re open – many campgrounds in this region close or restrict operations outside the high season).

 - Pickup and Transportation Considerations: Cell service isn’t always reliable along the Long Trail, and local cab services can be spotty.
 However, the trail – especially in the southern sections – often coincides with or travels close to the Appalachian Trail.
-If local bus routes or WhiteBlaze don’t produce results, the Appalachian Trail Shuttle finder (cost varies depending on service) may be your best bet for arranging transportation.
+If local bus routes or WhiteBlaze don’t produce results, check the Appalachian Trail’s transportation options page.
+The AT runs close enough to the Long Trail to make this a worthwhile move.

 5. Mountains-to-Sea Trail, North Carolina